Spatial-temporal Transformers for EEG Emotion Recognition: Variants of EEG Emotion Transformers

-where $e_{(p,t)}^{pos}\in\mathbb{R}^{D}$ stands for a positional embedding added to encode the spatiotemporal position of each region.
+where $\otimes$ is matrix multiplication and $e_{(p,t)}^{pos}\in\mathbb{R}^{D}$ stands for a learnable position embedding to encode the spatial-temporal position of each brain region.
 The resulting sequence of embedding vectors $z_{(p,t)}^{(0)}$ stands for the input to the next layer of the self-attention block.
-Note that $z^i$ is output of the $ith$ layer in self-attention block. $p=1,...G$ and $t=1,...,T$ are the spatial locations and indexes over time slices respectively.
+Note that $z^i$ is output of the $ith$ layer in self-attention block. $p=1,...G$ and $t=1,...,T$ are the spatial locations and indexes over time segments respectively.